 Media At The Festival

 Media credentials are required for all members of the media.
 It is recommended that you submit your request a month prior to the festival, but no later than a week before the festival.
-Upon approval of your request, you will receive your media credientials in the mail along with a media pass into the festival.
-If you made your request the week before the festival, we will hold your credientials for pickup at the festival.
+Upon approval of your request, you will receive your media credentials in the mail along with a media pass into the festival.
+If you made your request the week before the festival, we will hold your credentials for pickup at the festival.

-Your media pass gives you access to all public areas of Norsk Høstfest with the exception of the backstage area in the Great Hall and obvious areas such as kitchens, store rooms, etc. If you are found in a restricted area, you will be asked by security and staff to vacate the area and you must immediately comply.
+Your media pass gives you access to all public areas of Norsk Høstfest with the exception of the backstage area in the Great Hall and obvious areas such as kitchens, storerooms, etc. If you are found in a restricted area, you will be asked by security and staff to vacate the area and you must immediately comply.

 Media is allowed in the Great Hall during a concert, but your media pass does not entitle you to a seat in the concert.
 Those seats are reserved for patrons who have purchased tickets.
 Because Norsk Høstfest relies on the exceptional skills of 4,000 volunteers, there are occasions when a volunteer has denied a media member access to an area, not realizing media members are entitled to Great Hall concert access.
 If you should encounter any problems, please contact a Media Chairperson (located in the media room) for assistance.

 Norsk Høstfest reserves the right to revoke media credentials and deny access to the festival.

 Please make sure to pick up a free Festival Guide which contains maps and locations of everything happening at the festival.
 You can pick up copies of the Festival Guide at the front door as you enter, in the Media Center, or at any Trinity Information Center.